dnutiu/dnutiu/README.md

 🧑‍💻

 I’m Denis, a programmer living in 🇷🇴 Romania.
-I’m passionate about **cloud computing** and **software development** ✨.
+I’m passionate about **software development** ✨.

-During my day to day work I develop software in various programming languages depending on the job. 🪛
+During my day to day work I develop cloud native software :D.

 I also run a personal blog on [https://nuculabs.dev](https://nuculabs.dev) in which I write various technical posts 💬.